 Arborists tell us that trees heal wounds “from the inside out” so drilling a hole at the bottom of the cavity to drain the water just spreads damage into the healthy part of the tree.
 Water can actually protect tissue from further decay.

-My suggestion is to put a note on your calendar to drop a preventative mosquito dunk in the hole twice each summer and leave the tree alone.
+My suggestion is to put a note on your calendar to drop a preventative mosquito dunk (click for sources) in the hole twice each summer and leave the tree alone.